-- 10. An employee domiciled overseas at the time of his recruitment is entitled to the payment or reimbursement of the following costs - (a) expenses incurred in relocating the employee (and the employee's spouse and dependent children if they are also relocating to the Cayman Islands with the employee) to the Cayman Islands as follows - - (i) the costs of return air travel from the country of residence to the Cayman Islands; - (ia) at the discretion of the appointing officer, 10 kilos per person of excess baggage, or such other reasonable amount as the appointing officer may determine; - (ii) at the discretion of the appointing officer, the cost of packing, transporting by sea, and insuring in transit 120 cubic feet or 1,000 pounds (whichever is the greater) of personal effects from the country of residence to the Cayman Islands and return, or such other reasonable amount as the appointing officer may determine; - (iii) up to 7 days hotel accommodation upon arrival in the Cayman Islands and 2 days' hotel accommodation prior to departure from the Cayman Islands at the end of employment; and - (iv) a settlement allowance equal to one month's salary payable during the first week of resident service; but the employee shall repay the settlement advance in instalments over a period not exceeding six months by way of deduction from salary or, where the employee leaves the service before the advance is fully repaid, by way of deduction from any other payments due to the employee; - (b) in the case of the death of the employee's spouse, child or parent who is not domiciled in the Cayman Islands, return air travel from the Cayman Islands to the country of residence for the purposes of arranging and attending the funeral; and - (c) other reasonable costs relating to his relocation to, or employment in, the Cayman Islands as agreed by the appointing officer.
+- 10. An employee domiciled overseas at the time of the employee's recruitment is entitled to the payment or reimbursement of the following costs - (a) expenses incurred in relocating the employee (and the employee's spouse and dependent children if they are also relocating to the Cayman Islands with the employee) to the Cayman Islands as follows - the costs of return air travel from the country of residence to the Cayman Islands; - (ia) at the discretion of the appointing officer, 10 kilos per person of excess baggage, or such other reasonable amount as the appointing officer may determine; - (ii) at the discretion of the appointing officer, the cost of packing, transporting by sea, and insuring in transit 120 cubic feet or 1,000 pounds (whichever is the greater) of personal effects from the country of residence to the Cayman Islands and return, or such other reasonable amount as the appointing officer may determine;

+- (iii) up to 7 days' hotel accommodation upon arrival in the Cayman Islands and 2 days' hotel accommodation prior to departure from the Cayman Islands at the end of employment; - (iv) a settlement allowance equal to one month's salary payable during the first week of resident service; but the employee shall repay the settlement advance in instalments over a period not exceeding six months by way of deduction from salary or, where the employee leaves the service before the advance is fully repaid, by way of deduction from any other payments due to the employee; and - (v) return travel; and other repatriation activities to be finalised by the employee no later than ninety days after the end of the employment; which period may be extended at the discretion of the appointing officer. - (b) in the case of the death of the employee's spouse, child or parent who is not domiciled in the Cayman Islands, return air travel from the Cayman Islands to the country of residence for the purposes of arranging and attending the funeral; and - (c) other reasonable costs relating to the employee's relocation to, or employment in, the Cayman Islands as agreed by the appointing officer.